 FOR IMMEDIATE RELEASE:

 LAS VEGAS – The Southern Nevada Health District announced its annual Public Health Heroes, recognition given to individuals or organizations whose efforts positively affect the health and well-being of the community.
-This year’s winners will be honored at the April 22 Southern Nevada District Board of Health meeting.
+This year’s winners were honored at the April 28 Southern Nevada District Board of Health meeting.

 Public Health Heroes are nominated by health district staff members for their efforts in supporting one or more of the 10 Essential Public Health Services: